jlelse/kis3/README.md

 The Telegram integration allows sending reports via Telegram and also requesting stats via Telegram.
 For that the following configuration value must be set:

-`tgBotToken`: Token for the Telegram bot, which you can request via the [Bot Father](https://t.me/BotFather).
+`tgBotToken`: Token for the Telegram bot, which you can request via the [Bot Father](https://t.me/BotFather)

+`tgHookSecret` (optional): Secret, so nobody (except KISSS and Telegram) knows the URL to which Telegram should send updates about new messages

 ## Add to website